Analyzing Aris Water Solutions (ARIS) and Its Competitors

-Aris Water Solutions (NASDAQ:ARIS – Get Rating) is one of 36 publicly-traded companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Aris Water Solutions to similar companies based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, profitability, valuation and risk.
+Aris Water Solutions (NASDAQ:ARIS – Get Rating) is one of 36 publicly-traded companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Aris Water Solutions to similar companies based on the strength of its profitability, analyst recommendations, risk, dividends, valuation, institutional ownership and earnings.

-This table compares Aris Water Solutions and its peers’ net margins, return on equity and return on assets.

 Dividends

-This is a breakdown of current ratings for Aris Water Solutions and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Aris Water Solutions and its competitors, as reported by MarketBeat.

 |Sell Ratings